top of page

 Increased Premiums and Cost-Sharing

-One of the main changes expected in Medicare is the increase in premiums and cost-sharing for many beneficiaries.
-For instance, beneficiaries might see their monthly premiums for Medicare Part B rise from an average of $148.50 in 2021 to around $170 by 2023, representing a 15% increase.
-This change can significantly impact individuals living on fixed incomes.
+One notable change expected in Medicare is the increase in premiums and cost-sharing for many beneficiaries.
+For instance, beneficiaries might see their monthly premiums for Medicare Part B rise from an average of $148.50 in 2021 to around $170 by 2023.
+This represents a significant 15% increase.
+Such changes can greatly impact individuals living on fixed incomes.

-To mitigate these increases, it's wise to explore supplemental insurance options, which can help cover additional expenses.
-For example, Medigap policies can assist with costs like copayments and deductibles, making your healthcare more affordable.
+To mitigate these increases, it's wise to explore supplemental insurance options.
+Supplemental insurance can help cover additional expenses.
+For example, Medigap policies can assist with costs like copayments and deductibles.
+This makes your healthcare more affordable.

 Expanded Telehealth Services